Common Tour Questions

 Acadia National Park

 is more accessible and touristy.
 There are multiple gift shops, great restaurants, and gas stations.
-Acadia has world famous locations like Cadillac Mountain, which you can drive up for sunrise.
+Acadia has world-famous locations like Cadillac Mountain, which you can drive up for sunrise.

 Downeast has more wildlife and more boat rides.
 It is a little harder to reach since it is farther from the airport.
-It also is less touristy.
-Gas stations, supermarkets, restaurants, ATM’s are less common than Acadia.
+It is also less touristy.
+Gas stations, supermarkets, restaurants, and ATM’s are less common than Acadia.
 This trip visits Campabello Island in Canada, which requires a passport.
 This trip also features Quoddy Head Lighthouse, which is the Easternmost Point in the U.S.

 This is all weather permitting.